wigig-tools/qd-interpreter/README.md

 # The NIST Q-D Interpreter Software

 The NIST Q-D Interpreter software has been developed to help visualizing Beamforming Training (BT) results using 3D visualization.
-This software is part of the [NIST Q-D Framework](https://github.com/wigig-tools) and at such is using input for both the [NIST Q-D Channel Realization software](https://github.com/wigig-tools/qd-realization) and [ns-3 802.11ad/ay implementation](https://github.com/wigig-tools/wigig-module).
+This software is part of the [NIST Q-D Framework](https://github.com/wigig-tools) and at such is using input from both the [NIST Q-D Channel Realization software](https://github.com/wigig-tools/qd-realization) and [ns-3 802.11ad/ay implementation](https://github.com/wigig-tools/wigig-module).

 The NIST Q-D Interpreter software is developed in Python and uses the [Mayavi](https://docs.enthought.com/mayavi/mayavi/) library.
 It provides a flexible, scalable 3D visualizer to analyze BT results and more particularly: